ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-24-dbachecks-setting-temporary-configuration-values.md

 - temporary configuration
 title: dbachecks - Setting temporary configuration values
 ---
 [dbachecks](https://dbachecks.io) has seen the light about two months ago.
-As I'm writing this blog post, the module counts with more than 2600 downloads just from the <a href="https://www.powershellgallery.com/packages/dbachecks">PowerShell gallery</a>.
+As I'm writing this blog post, the module counts with more than 2600 downloads just from the [PowerShell gallery](https://www.powershellgallery.com/packages/dbachecks).
 The module has about 110 configurable checks that make our live easier!

 Today I will write about an option that I think users still do not realize that exists.